sayyamsheikh42/Python-Learning-Material/00_python_colab/18_docstrings_mkdocs/readme.md

     E --> E4[Danger]
 ```

-**Diagram Explanation**: This diagram shows the Markdown features available in MkDocs, from basic syntax to advanced features.
+**Diagram Explanation**: This diagram illustrates the comprehensive Markdown capabilities available in MkDocs, organized into four main categories:

+- **Basic Syntax** (top left): Fundamental Markdown elements including headers, lists, links, and images.
+These are the building blocks of any Markdown document.

+- **Extended Features** (top right): Advanced Markdown features like tables, footnotes, definition lists, and abbreviations that enhance document structure and readability.

+- **Code Highlighting** (bottom left): Code-related features including syntax highlighting, line numbers, code blocks, and inline code formatting for technical documentation.

+- **Admonitions** (bottom right): Special callout boxes for notes, warnings, tips, and danger messages that help draw attention to important information.

+This diagram helps content creators understand the full range of formatting options available in MkDocs, from simple text formatting to sophisticated documentation features that make content more engaging and informative.

 ### Basic Markdown Syntax